Main Menu

 Dual Degrees

 A student enrolled in a dual degree program will be able to earn two degrees in less time and with fewer overall credit requirements than if that student enrolled in each degree program independently.
+Students must be admitted to both programs to be consider a "dual degree" student.
+Dual degree students must be admitted to both program no later than the second semester of graduate study at the University of Utah.
+Students are required to complete the two degree programs concurrently, not consecutively.

 Public Administration and City & Metropolitan Planning